 The doctor will ask you about your symptoms and examine you.
 In the absence of any concerning features, you may be given advice regarding exercises to help relieve your symptoms in addition to simple pain medications.
 You may be referred to a physiotherapist in the first instance, depending upon the local services available.
 On occasions, depending upon your symptoms and your examination, you may be sent for further investigations which can include blood tests, X-Ray or MRI scans.
 If you have any concerning symptoms or features on examination, your doctor may send you to the hospital for further investigation and treatment.

-In over 90% of people, a disc herniation gets better without requiring treatment.
+In 9 out of 10 people, a disc herniation gets better without requiring treatment.
 If your symptoms do not improve you may be referred to a spinal surgeon.
 Further treatments available for disc herniation include injections to relieve your pain or surgery to remove the prolapsed disc.

 Was this helpful?